jorgecarleitao/django-sphinxql/docs/expression.rst

 Operations
 ----------

-.. currentmodule:: Sphinxql.sql
+.. class:: sql.BinaryOperation

-.. class:: BinaryOperation
+    Subclass of :class:`~core.base.SQLExpression` for binary operations.

-    Subclass of :class:`SQLExpression` for binary operations.
     Implemented by the following subclasses:

     * ``Plus``
     * ``Subtract``